About

 I'm largely nonpartisan but I do have biases that I try to recognize.
 I'm still detangling myself from modes of neoliberalism and binary political thinking.
 I will do my very best not to assert authority over subjects I have no business fucking with.

 I welcome questions and comments relevant to my writing and am eager to both "find my people" and help get others up to speed.
-Oh and I never use genAI to write and I resent it with my entire soul.
+Oh and I never use genAI to write and have strong feelings about its harms to both individual cognition and global health.

 I'm not interested in connecting this blog to other personal accounts, and I'll share more about myself progressively throughout the posts, but otherwise I really like my privacy.
 You can call me Saragh.